branamj/Portfolio-for-Justin/index.md

 ## Welcome to my GitHub Pages

-This site was built using [My GitHub Repository](https://github.com/branamj/Portfolio-for-Justin/tree/gh-pages).

-Please click [My GitHub Repository](https://github.com/branamj/Portfolio-for-Justin) to access my repository!
+Please click [My GitHub Repository](https://github.com/branamj/Portfolio-for-Justin/tree/gh-pages) to access my repository!

 As I end my studies at Southern New Hampshire University, I have a lot to be thankful for.
 Creating an ePortfolio is an amazing takeaway which will help showcase my newly formed skills and achievements.
 The ePortfolio helps promote my strengths in a well-rounded atmosphere and helps me become more employable in the computer science field because I can simply show my employer examples of my work and what I am capable of.
 This ePorfolio is an honest example of my skills.
 I still have a long way to go to be considered an expert in my new field, but the ePortfolio is a great example showing my limits and that I have potential to learn and grow.
 Now that I have the GitHub webpage up and running, I will always be able to add more content at any time.